Reporting Of Manager’S Transaction: CEO Kristian Teär Has Purchased Shares In Bang & Olufsen A/S

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) CEO Kristian Teär has purchased shares in the period 10 January to 14 January 2025, which as of 13 January 2025 exceeded the reporting limit of EUR 20,000.
-As of 14 January 2025, Kristian Teär has purchased shares for a total of DKK 390,243.
+(MENAFN- GlobeNewsWire - Nasdaq) CEO Kristian Teär has purchased shares in the period 10 January to 15 January 2025, which as of 13 January 2025 exceeded the reporting limit of EUR 20,000.
+As of 15 January 2025, Kristian Teär had purchased shares for a total of DKK 412,907.

 Bang & Olufsen A/S has received notification pursuant to article 19 of regulation (EU) no. 596/2014 of the below transactions related to shares in Bang & Olufsen A/S made by persons discharging managerial responsibilities in Bang & Olufsen A/S and/or persons closely related with them.